oracle-livelabs/oic/opa-for-fusionApps/get-started-opa/decision/create-decision-model.md

 		The selected version is listed at the top.
 The green dot displays next to the default version.

 3. Create a new version by Clicking on *New Version*.
  		In the **New Version** pane accept the default Version Tag and Click on *Create*.
-A new version of application (1.2) is created and now marked as default application
+A new version of the application (1.2) is created and now marked as default application
 		![New Version Pane](images/new-version-pane-1.2.png)

 ## Task 2: Modify Webform

-You will modify the **Travel Request** web form to accommodate few UI changes such as **Country of Destination** in both Main form and Managers View Presentation.
+You will modify the **Travel Request** web form to accommodate a few UI changes such as **Country of Destination** in both the Main form and Managers View Presentation.

 > Note: Make sure you using the newly created version 1.2